Campaign 2024

 Receive campaign info by mail

-Facts and figures
+Facts and figures on nutrition

 The facts are alarming: nearly 830 million people worldwide suffer from chronic hunger and 193 million are at risk of acute hunger.
 Two billion people are affected by malnutrition.
 All of this particularly affects women in rural areas: around 75 percent of those affected are women.
 Action and especially support for women is urgently needed.